Danial-Kord/meta-quest-sdk-stereo-ipd-bug/README.md

 But doing **both** (offset transforms + internal IPD) leads to the observed distortion.

+## Practical Test Scene: Fusable Gun Sights

+To verify the bug and the fix in-headset, this repo includes a **practical test scene** where you can measure the *effective* interocular distance (IPD) that the headset is actually rendering.

+### What the scene does

+- **Two gun sights** (reticles) are shown, one per eye.
+- You can **control their horizontal separation** with the **left and right controller joysticks**:
+  - **Left joystick** → moves the left sight horizontally.
+  - **Right joystick** → moves the right sight horizontally.
+- Your task: adjust the separation until your eyes **fuse the two images into one** (stereoscopic fusion).
+The separation at which you can comfortably fuse them corresponds to the **effective IPD** that the VR pipeline is using for your eyes.
+- Optionally, you can also change the **distance from the eye in Z** (depth); the default placement is already suitable for testing the issue.

+### Observations (in-headset)

+**1. Per-eye mode, default SDK (bug present)**
+- To fuse the two sights, they had to be about **12 cm** apart.
+- That implies the *effective* interocular distance in VR is ~12 cm — roughly **double** a typical real-world IPD (~6 cm).
+- As a result, the whole world appears **smaller**, and **movement gain does not match the real world**.

+**2. Non–per-eye mode (e.g. single center camera / stereo handled elsewhere)**
+- Scale and distances look **consistent with the real world**.
+- With the same tool, fusion is possible when the sights are about **6 cm** apart — matching real-world interocular distance.

+**3. Per-eye mode + Custom IPD Override (cameras at center)**
+- Left and right cameras are overridden to **zero horizontal offset** (same position as center).
+- Scale and distances appear **correct**; stereoscopic depth is still clearly visible.
+- With the gun-sight tool, fusion is again possible at about **6 cm** — consistent with real-world IPD and confirming that the override fixes the effective IPD.

+### Interpretation

+- The **12 cm vs 6 cm** fusion distance shows that, in default per-eye mode, the pipeline is effectively using **twice** the intended IPD.
+- Putting the per-eye cameras at **zero separation** (so only the internal pipeline applies IPD) restores the correct effective IPD and matches the non–per-eye and real-world behaviour.
+- The gun-sight test therefore gives a **concrete, user-measurable** way to reproduce and validate the bug and the fix.

 ## Contents of This Repo

 - **Minimal scene** with `OVRCameraRig` configured for per-eye cameras.